Dutch Fort of Kalpitiya (කල්පිටිය බලකොටුව)

 It’s not very far from here that the guerrilla war between the Government and the Tamil Tiger terrorists is being fought and sometimes the Tigers make forays in small boats packed with explosives for suicide attacks on Navy patrol boats.

 One is not allowed to go inside the Kalpitiya Fort or take pictures of the main gate.
 It’s a small fort that looks to be in good condition.
 It was built in 1667, on the spot where the Portuguese had a stockade and a Jesuit chapel.
-The walls are about 4 meters high and inside are the remnants of the chapel, a commander’s house, barrack rooms, a prison and several go downs.
+The walls are about 4 meters high and inside are the remnants of the chapel, a commander’s house, barrack rooms, a prison, and several go-downs.

 In between the village and the Kalpitiya Fort is an old unused church in a state of disrepair with a small cemetery.
 Inside it’s quite empty.
 The only object in it is the heavy stone font.
-A few inscribed gravestones in the floor tell the stories of the dead.
+A few inscribed gravestones on the floor tell the stories of the dead.
 A girl born in Jaffna who married the Commander of Kalpitiya died at 15 years.
-The building seems to have been renovated around 1840, when a semi-circular porch with brick and plaster pillars with Corinthian capitals was added, as well as three spires on its front gable.
+The building seems to have been renovated around 1840 when a semi-circular porch with brick and plaster pillars with Corinthian capitals was added, as well as three spires on its front gable.
 The roof of the porch has since collapsed.
 The belfry is original and is similar to the ones found in Galle and Colombo.
 Around the turn of the century the bell from the belfry, along with all the furniture from the church, was removed to an Anglican church in Puttlam

 This place is now as out of the way a backwater as any in Sri Lanka, let alone in the world.
 In the time services were held in the church and the fort was manned by Dutch soldiers, it was probably a livelier place, with the regional trade carried out by ‘the Moors’, or Muslims, who traversed the coastal waters in small boats called dhoneys, though the Dutch often tried to restrict that.
 To them the main value of this outpost was strategic.
 There is no suitable harbor and there have never been many people in this area.
 Across the water on the mainland, which is visible in the distance, is only the forest of what is now the Wilpattu National Park.
-The Company had occupied Kalpitiya mainly in the interest of suffocating Rajasingha, because from Kalpitiya it could control the King’s trade between Ceylon and India.
-It commands the entrance to the harbour of Puttlam.
+The Company had occupied Kalpitiya mainly in the interest of suffocating Rajasingha because from Kalpitiya it could control the King’s trade between Ceylon and India.
+It commands the entrance to the harbor of Puttlam.
 It could also more easily enforce the monopoly on cinnamon from here and from Mannar, a little way to the north.
 It seized all vessels that the English sent to Ceylon from their factories in India.

-Still there were, and are, many coconut plantations on Kalpitiya, and the estuary is full of fish which was salted and dried.
+Still there were, and are, many coconut plantations on Kalpitiya, and the estuary is full of fish that was salted and dried.
 The produce was transported by local boats along the estuary to Puttlam, and from there by a canal via Negombo to Colombo.

 Also See